 Does Florida's "No-Fault" Insurance Coverage Apply to Motorcycles?

-Florida’s “no-fault” auto insurance law requires that people driving vehicles with four or more wheels maintain at least $10,000 of personal injury protection (PIP) coverage.
-PIP coverage pays for your injuries if you get into an accident, regardless of fault.
+Florida's "no-fault" auto insurance law currently requires vehicles with four or more wheels to maintain at least $10,000 in Personal Injury Protection (PIP) coverage.
+This coverage pays for medical expenses regardless of who caused the accident.
+However, this requirement specifically excludes motorcycles since they only have two wheels.

 How Do Florida's Auto & Motorcycle Insurance Requirements Differ?